-Master of Health Administration/Master of Business Administration
+Master of Health Administration/Master of Business Administration (MHA/MBA)

 The joint degree MHA/MBA program incorporates an efficient combination of the most significant components of the Master of Health Administration and Master of Business Administration programs.
-The course of study culminates with neither a separate MBA nor a separate MHA; rather, the joint Degree MHA/MBA is an intensive single degree program.
+The course of study culminates with neither a separate MHA nor a separate MBA; rather, the joint Degree MHA/MBA is an intensive single degree program.
 The program is intended primarily for clinicians and healthcare managers whose career paths require advanced competencies in both quantitative and qualitative aspects of management.
-A highlight of the program is an eight to ten day international study where students may select to travel to Canada, Germany, Austria, UK, France or other destinations under the direct supervision of Pfeiffer professors.
+A highlight of the program is a seven to nine day international study where students may select to travel to Canada, Germany, Austria, UK, France or other destinations under the direct supervision of Pfeiffer professors.